MicrosoftDocs/power-platform/power-platform/developer/catalog/install-items.md

 ### [Web API](#tab/webapi)

 There are two operations you can use to install catalog items: `mspcat_InstallCatalogItemByCID` action and `mspcat_InstallCatalogItem` function.
+Most of the time you should use the `mspcat_InstallCatalogItemByCID` action.

-### mspcat_InstallCatalogItemByCID
+### mspcat_InstallCatalogItemByCID action

 The following `Install-CatalogItemByCID` PowerShell function describes how to use the `mspcat_InstallCatalogItemByCID` action.
 This function depends on the `$baseURI` and `$baseHeaders` global variable values set by the `Connect` example function described in [Create a Connect function](/power-apps/developer/data-platform/webapi/use-ps-and-vscode-web-api#create-a-connect-function).